Kernel Requirements and Configuration¶

 [Detailed patching guide available in community resources]

-Alternative: Use distributions with patch pre-applied (Bazzite, PikaOS)
+Alternative: Use distributions with patch pre-applied (Bazzite, PikaOS) or use the SMU governor

 TKG Kernel (Arch-based)¶